 An authentic Vermont experience, giving you cozy comfort, easy service and stories worth sharing around the fire.
 Stay with us, stay adventurous.

 At the Killington Mountain Lodge in Killington, Vermont, every day is an adventure.
-The views are great and the chances to get outside and enjoy them are even better.
+The views are spectacular and the chances to get outside and enjoy them are even better.

 Experience a place where you wake up refreshed and stay up past your bedtime because you don’t want to miss a thing.
 When you walk into our lobby, you’ll be drawn to our freestanding fieldstone fireplace.
 Made entirely by hand, it’s the largest of its kind in New England.
 Whether to warm up or chill out, this is where our guests come to gather and connect with friends both new and old.
 Killington Mountain Lodge is working hard to make your stay with us even better.
 We are now offering nightly dinner service from December to March.
 Ask about our homemade pizza.